aki5/general/README.md

 make test
 ```

-after a while, if the build and the final test is successful
+After a while, if the build and the final test is successful
 you'll see the following message

 ```
-Hello simple World
+5000 put+get+deletes in 943318000 nsec, 15901.318537 qps
 ```

-## run instructions
+## Run instructions

 ```
 ./general -c certs/localhost.pem -l 127.0.0.1:8443